Alex Rodriguez: Use of performance-enhancing drugs

 Rodriguez absolved the players' union of any blame for leaking his positive test results, saying he alone was responsible for his mistakes.
 Friend and former teammate Doug Glanville, while noting the outrage over Rodriguez's years of steroid use, berated Rodriguez's critics for their "lack of outrage about how a confidential and anonymous test could be made public."
-No Major League player, Glanville wrote, would have participated in the 2003 survey if he had thought the results had even a chance of becoming public.
+No major league player, Glanville wrote, would have participated in the 2003 survey if he had thought the results had even a chance of becoming public.
 "It has everything to do with privacy.
 Being A-Rod should not change that fact."

 MLB commissioner Bud Selig briefly considered whether to punish Rodriguez for his admitted steroid use, citing the illegality of the situation, among other things.
 However, at the time of the testing there were no punishments for this sort of activity.
 Additionally, his admission to three years of steroid use could be damaging to his image and legacy.

-Later in the month, Rodriguez called a press conference in Tampa, Florida, and in the presence of many supportive Yankee teammates, answered reporters' questions about his 2001–2003 steroid use.
+Later in the month, Rodriguez called a press conference in Tampa, and in the presence of many supportive Yankee teammates, answered reporters' questions about his 2001–2003 steroid use.
 Rodriguez said he and a cousin (whom he refused to name) bought an unidentified drug over-the-counter in the Dominican Republic, where it is "known on the streets as boli or bollee."
 At Rodriguez's instruction, the cousin transported the drug into the United States.
 For six months of the year, Rodriguez injected himself twice monthly with "boli" (a drug name unfamiliar to experts and perhaps a slang term for Primobolan or Dianabol, although the latter steroid is taken orally).
 Rodriguez said he did not know whether he was using the drug properly or whether it was safe.
 Although he "certainly felt more energy", Rodriguez said it would be "hard to say" whether it gave him a competitive edge.

 Rodriguez said he would become a spokesperson for the Taylor Hooton foundation, which educates young people about the dangers of steroid use.
 He has since spoken at schools about the dangers of steroids.

 On February 28, 2010, The New York Times reported that Rodriguez had received treatment from Canadian sports doctor Anthony Galea in March 2009.
 In 2011, Galea reached a plea agreement for bringing unapproved and mislabeled drugs into the United States, including human growth hormone (HGH) and Actovegin.
 Galea confirmed to the Associated Press that he had treated Rodriguez but claimed that he had only prescribed anti-inflammatories.